duncanrpi/cameraTracking/README.md

 A camera system has a Raspberry Pi computer, 3 cameras, and 2 DC motors.
 It performs the Short Physical Performance Battery (SPPB, Gait Speed, Standing Balance, 5 Times Sit Stand) and Timed Up and Go tests.
 There are graphical user interfaces and programs, all in Python.

-Reproducing this depends on having a similar hardware set up and a camera calibration described in
+Reproducing this depends on having a similar hardware set up.
+You need to know horizontal field of view (degrees) and resolution (width, height) in pixels for left and right cameras which connect with USB.
+In the center is a PiCamera.
+A needed camera calibration for left andd right cameras is described in

     pi/Desktop/CALIBRATION OF CAMERAS.txt.